I love teaching horn, at any level. I’ve been doing it for over 30 years. I find the process fascinating and I always learn a lot from it.

 Opening up the can of worms.

 Many wind players do very well with no thoughts at all about breathing, and there are plenty of others who do rather well despite adhering to completely absurd theories.
-There is much argument and confusion about the best way of using our internal bellows equipment for the purposes of driving a vibrating column of air down some kind of tube, in a musically effective way.
-With this article I aim to add yet more confusion with the perhaps unusual idea of explaining known facts, rather than handed-down opinions, about how our breathing apparatus actually works.
+There is much argument and confusion about the best way of using our internal bellows equipment for the purpose of powering the vibration of air within a resonant tube in musically effective ways.
+With this article I aim to add yet more confusion with the perhaps unusual idea of explaining some facts, rather than handed-down opinions, about how our breathing apparatus actually works.

-This article can be approached in two ways, either just out of interest, or in order to work on breathing in a serious analytical way, in which case it should be said that one’s habitually used breathing pattern is something extremely difficult to change and, like embouchure changes, should not be undertaken lightly.
-What is written here may provoke a careful rethinking of breathing method, in which case great care must be taken that whatever changes made must bring about a genuine improvement or be abandoned.
+This article can be approached in two ways, either just out of interest, or in order to work on breathing in a serious analytical way, in which latter case it should be said that one’s habitually used breathing pattern is extremely difficult to change and perhaps should not be undertaken lightly.
+What is written here may provoke a careful rethinking of breathing method and care must be taken that whatever changes made must bring about a genuine improvement or be abandoned.

 I should stress that this article is mainly intended for those who are knowingly confused about breathing.
 Anyone not so confused, or who believes that it might be somehow interfering, dangerous and damaging to think too much about the bodily mechanics of something so “natural” might be better off not reading it.
 After all, why mess about with something which has not yet started causing problems?
 On the other hand, an exploratory foray into new ways of looking at breathing cannot do too much harm and may even unlock some extra potential, as it has done in my case.